Targeted Drug Therapy at UCSF

 Targeted Drug Therapy

-Targeted drug therapy uses drugs that take advantage of the differences between cancer cells and normal cells.
+Targeted drug therapy uses drugs that take advantage of particular cellular pathways that differ between cancer cells and normal cells.

 Targeted drug therapy is increasingly used to treat brain tumors.
-Typically, it is used alongside a combination of surgery, chemotherapy, and radiation therapy, particularly for patients with recurrent tumors.
+It may be used alone or in combination with chemotherapy, and/or radiation therapy

 Unlike standard chemotherapy drugs, which typically target dividing cells and cannot distinguish between healthy or cancerous cells, targeted drug therapy interferes with specific molecular pathways that are altered in cancer cells.
 This means that these drugs usually do not have the same side effects as those seen with chemotherapy.